 The Academy acknowledges the health hazards arising from exposure to asbestos and will ensure that as far as reasonably practicable, staff and students, visitors and contractors are protected from risk to their health due to exposure to any asbestos containing materials.

-Arrangements are in place to ensure that contractors are made aware of any asbestos on the site and that it is not disturbed by their work:
+Bolder does not have any asbestos on site.
+However, should asbestos be discovered arrangements would be put in place to ensure that contractors are made aware of any asbestos on the site and that it is not disturbed by their work:

-- Contractors will be advised that if they discover material which they suspect could be asbestos, they will stop work immediately until the area is declared safe. - A record is kept of the location of asbestos that has been found on the Academy site, and an Asbestos Management plan is in place.
+- Contractors would be advised that if they discover material which they suspect could be asbestos, they will stop work immediately until the area is declared safe. - A record would be kept of the location of asbestos that has been found on the Academy site, and an Asbestos Management plan would be put in place.